Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Experiments

 \paragraph{Evaluation Metrics.} To evaluate the causal effects, we report the average indirect and direct effects of the LLMs.
-We use the following formula to calculate the scores: $IE$ = $\text{Avg.
-Acc}(Y|X_0,R_0) - \text{Avg.
-Acc}(Y|X_0,R_1)$, and $DE$ = $\text{Avg.
-Acc}(Y|X_0,R_0) - \text{Avg.
-Acc}(Y|X_1, R_0)$ where $X_0$ and $R_0$ original reasoning problem and reasoning chains.
-We measure two different kinds of causal effects: \textbf{natural} and \textbf{controlled} for different types of LLMs. \textit{Natural Indirect Effect}: for models that have emergent capabilities (>$100$B parameters) of generating plausible reasoning chains, we measure the causal effect of $X$ on $Y$ that uses $R$ generated by the same model. \textit{Controlled Indirect Effect}: for models with <$20$B parameters, we evaluate the causal effect by providing reasoning chains generated by GPT-4.
-Further, to measure the \textit{robustness} of models, we use controlled indirect effect. \\ \textit{Faithfulness.} To evaluate the faithfulness of the rationales generated by the small-sized models, we use LAS \citep{hase-etal-2020-leakage} to measure how well the rationales help a simulator to predict a student’s predictions a', namely \text{Acc}(qr --> a') - \text{Acc}(q --> a').
+We use the following formula to calculate the scores: $IE$ = Avg[$\text{Acc}(Y_{00}) - \text{Acc} (Y_{01})$], and $DE$ = Avg[$\text{Acc}(Y_{00}) - \text{Acc}(Y_{10})]$ where $X_0$ and $R_0$ original reasoning problem and reasoning chains.
+We measure two kinds of causal effects: \textbf{natural} and \textbf{controlled} for different types of LLMs. \textit{Natural Indirect Effect (NIE)}: for models that have emergent capabilities (>$100$B parameters) of generating plausible reasoning chains, we measure the causal effect of $X$ on $Y$ that uses $R$ generated by the same model. \textit{Controlled Indirect Effect (CIE)}: for models with <$20$B parameters, we evaluate the causal effect by providing reasoning chains generated by GPT-4.
+Further, to measure the \textit{robustness} of models, we use controlled indirect effect.
+To evaluate the \textit{faithfulness} of the rationales generated by the small-sized models, we use LAS \citep{hase-etal-2020-leakage} to measure how well the rationales help a simulator to predict a student’s predictions a', namely \text{Acc}(qr --> a') - \text{Acc}(q --> a').
+Similar to \citet{wang-etal-2023-scott}, we implement each simulator with a fine-tuned T5-large model respectively.

 \paragraph{Implementation Details.} We use GPT-4 to generate intervened reasoning problems $X_1$ and reasoning chains ($R_0$ or $R_1$) to perform the causal mediation analysis.
-In App. \ref{sec:appendix_prompts}, we report the prompt for generating the reasoning chains.
-Details about the hyperparameter configurations for all the models are in App. \ref{sec:appendix_data_details}.
+We report the prompts used in Table.\ref{table:counterfactual_prompt}, \ref{table:counterfactual_question} and hyperparameters in App. \ref{sec:appendix_data_details}.